Farrah Abraham’s Mother, Debra Danielsen, Drops A New Rap Track

 Farrah Abraham now speaks to her father on occasion, but her relationship with her mother remains very strained.

-See Debra’s original video below.
+See Debra’s original video below:

 [Featured Image by Debra Danielsen/Instagram]